Pierre Poilievre Approval Rating

 Read about Trudeau’s Approval rating

-Favourability of Pierre Poilievre: Angus Reid Survey
+Favourability of Pierre Poilievre: Angus Reid

-Favourability for the Month of August 2023
+Favourability for the Month of April 2024

-- Unfavorable: 52%
+• Unfavorable: 52%

 Insights

-- Poilievre’s current stronghold lies in Alberta and Saskatchewan, while his popularity is at its lowest in Quebec.
+• Poilievre’s current stronghold lies in Alberta and Saskatchewan, while his popularity is at its lowest in Quebec.

 Pierre Poilievre Polls: Can Poilievre manage to beat Trudeau?

-In the recent Abacus Data polls, Poilievre and the Conservatives are leading over Trudeau and the Liberals by 36%-29%.
+In the recent Abacus Data polls, Poilievre and the Conservatives are leading over Trudeau and the Liberals by 13% to 17%.
 The LPC is behind CPC on all the big economic questions and very closely ahead on the healthcare front.
 There is “no natural Conservative majority in Canada” so what CPC needs to do is to attract a group of voters who wouldn’t usually come together.
 The Conservatives are picking on federal government spending.
 According to Poilievre workers are being punished for working and he is going to wage a war on work with its taxes.
 Poilievre says he wants Canadians to take home more money.
 He is pushing to cap federal government spending.
 To relate well with Canadians Poilievre needs to stick to bread-and-butter issues where he can mobilize conservatives from all sections and try to win some votes in the middle.

 The latest poll suggests that his public image is still more negative than positive.
 It is to be noted that the spike in polling for his party is more attributable to the weakness of the Liberal party than any brilliance by the Opposition.
 Canadians might think that by punishing Trudeau, they may elect a strong, stable Poilievre majority but that wouldn’t be a good place for the Conservatives to be at this stage of the electoral cycle.